SirHaagen/indexedDB/README.md

-# indexedDB
+# JS project using indexedDB API

-JS project using indexedDB API
+I am an active student learning CSS, JS, React and many other stuffs.
+Looking for a challenging job opportunity